-With 'New Chart' selected, tracing starts at top of the chart (12 o'clock) and continues clockwise round the chart, back up to the vertical.
+With 'New Chart' selected, tracing starts at top of the chart (12 o'clock) and continue to trace clockwise round the chart, back up to the vertical.
 When the chart is full, it is cleared, new timestamps are displayed, and tracing restarts from the top of the chart.